twurple/twurple/packages/ebs-helper/README.md

-# Twurple - API call
+# Twurple - EBS helper

-A basic Twitch API call wrapper.

-This is mostly intended for internal use in the other packages of [Twurple](https://github.com/twurple/twurple).
+A collection of functions for executing actions related to Twitch Extensions, such as managing secrets and communicating between instances.

+## Installation

+	yarn add @twurple/ebs-helper

+or using npm:

+	npm install @twurple/ebs-helper

+## Documentation

+A good place to start with this library is the [documentation](https://twurple.js.org) which also includes a complete reference of all classes and interfaces, as well as changes and deprecations between major versions.

 ## If you're getting stuck...